auchri/docker-nginx-matomo/README.md

 TODO: Insert docker-compose example file here

-After that, you can access piwik on port 80.
+After that, you can access Matomo on port 80.

 ## Installation

-At the first time you access piwik, you have to enter the database credentials and create an admin user. use `database` as the mysql host. use `piwik` as database-name, db_username and db_password
+At the first time you access Matomo, you have to enter the database credentials and create an admin user. use `database` as the mysql host. use `matomo` as database-name, db_username and db_password

 ## Upgrading